DonalChilde/cookiecutter-python-base/{{ cookiecutter.project_name}}/dev-docs/project-setup.md

 git init --initial-branch=main
 pre-commit install
 pre-commit autoupdate
+pre-commit run --all-files

+# run black and isort if these are not precommit hooks
-black ./src ./tests .
+# black ./src ./tests .
-isort ./src ./tests .
+# isort ./src ./tests .

 # Make initial commit.
 You may have to repeat the add and commit commands if git hooks modify files.
 git add .
 git commit -m "initial commit"